dividedbyzeroco/warp-server/readme.md

 }
 ```

-From the example above you can see a couple of properties that you need to declare in order for your Model to work.
+From the example above you can see a couple of properties that you need to declare in order for your Class to work.

-First, you need to declare the table that the Model is representing.
+First, you need to declare the table that the Class is representing.
 For this, you create a static getter called `className` that returns the name of the table.

 Then, you need to decalre the Keys that the table is composed of.
 For that, you create a static getter called `keys`, which returns an array of their names.
 Note that you do not include __id__, __created_at__, and __updated_at__ keys in this area.